 - The Cemetery Committee will determine appropriate locations for benches, shrubs, and ornamental trees.

 - The Cemetery Committee has final authority in all matters pertaining to the JCA Cemetery, and when necessary may revise the guidelines, cemetery rules, and financial rules with approval from the JCA Board.

 1) Members in good standing (hereinafter members) who have paid in full all of their dues for the three (3) consecutive years immediately prior to the year of purchase (hereinafter the standard) may purchase a single burial gravesite, sometimes also called a plot.

 2) The current fee is $630 paid in full.
 The JCA Board of Directors may alter this price at any time.
 The cost of a plot does not include excavation of the gravesite, cost of grave liner, or additional costs of excavation during the winter.

 3) Members who do not meet the above standard may purchase a single burial gravesite at the then applicable member price ONLY by making an additional payment of the applicable full dues, such that at the time of acquisition they will have met the applicable standard.

 4) Members may purchase gravesites for their own use and also for others in their immediate family.
 The immediate family is defined as “member(s) plus dependent children under the age of 25 years”.

 5) Members also may purchase single burial plots for extended family members.
-The cost for each of these plots with perpetual care included is currently $2,500.
+The cost for each of these plots is currently $2,500.
 Extended family includes parents, children over the age of 25, spouses of said children, siblings, grandparents, and grandchildren.
 Extended family for this provision does not include cousins, aunts, uncles, or their spouses, or any other family relationship or close friend.